John-Nagle/ttyloopdriver/README.md

 ![Prototype board](board/images/boardpopulatedv1.0.jpg)

 WORK IN PROGRESS.
-IN TEST.
+Status: version 1 not successful.
+The 555 timer can't produce enough peak drive for the MOSFET, and only about 20V comes out.
+Redesign underway.

 # What it is